myarotskaya/FaceSwitcher/README.md

 # What

-FaceSwitcher is an application that recognazes human faces on a photo and changes them to faces of cats.
+FaceSwitcher is an application that recognizes human faces on a photo and changes them to faces of cats.

 # How